MrsG33k/CI-MS1-Pokemon/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [Bootstrap5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap library documentation referenced throughout to support with the responsiveness of the site and to tweak the cards on the Pokedex.

+- [W3 Schools](https://www.w3schools.com/css/) : For help when changing the NavBar colour to override the Bootstrap default.

 ### Content

--   All content was written by the developer.
+-   All content was written by me, Jennie Whittaker, the developer

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

 -   All images for the Pokedex page were taken from the [Bulbapedia website](https://bulbapedia.bulbagarden.net/wiki/Main_Page)
 -   Google Imagen 3 was used to help generate concept ideas for the logo

 ### Acknowledgements

 -   Mike Whittaker - For his help and feedback during the design process
 -   Rachel Furlong - EKC Tutor for the course for her encouragement along the way.